mienaikoe/ziyu/Chapters/1-1-Chapter1.md

   "How long have you been here?"
 I asked.

-  "Just a click.
+  "Just a moment.
 I figured you would be here today."

   I stayed silent, still listening for the leaves and my mother's voice.